IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 For this column we have the only one check to perform:
 > All values in column `OriginState` contain valid state abbreviations (see [States Abbreviations](https://www.faa.gov/air_traffic/publications/atpubs/cnt_html/appendix_a.html))

-Luckily, Pandera has built in check for this:
+Luckily, Pandera has built in a check for this:
 ```python
 def create_origin_state_column() -> pa.Column:
     return pa.Column(